sucaba/IronTextLibrary/Samples/ReadMe.txt

 ----------

 Sample describes conversion of the BNF file into IronText based c# code.
-BnfLanguage demonstrates usage of DemandAttribute and used of the shared CtemScanner.
+BnfLanguage demonstrates usage of DemandAttribute and use of the shared CtemScanner.

 Nested Comments
 ---------------